Mayopatpo/Lawn-Dart-II/README.md

 11. Insert the av/payload bay ontop of the interstage and insure a tight fit
 12. You are ready for launch!

-## Assembly Instructions

-1. Print out all the STL files.
-2. Attach your parachute to the ring on the bottom of the interstage.
-3. Superglue the internal motor casing into the fin side of the lower rocket body **WITH THE THICKER TUBE ON TOP!**
-4. Superglue the rail guide to the side of the lower body.
-5. Attach the electronics to the avionics bay.
 <div align="center">

 # Diagram of parts: